daneyul/chuseok/src/pages/Folk/index.md

 ---

 <p class="blog-p">
-Traditional Korean games are referred to as Jeontongnori (전통놀이).
-There are many games that can be played with family and friends or with others at some traditional attractions.
-Here is a list of some modern activities to enjoy with your loved ones.
+Traditional Korean games, referred to as Jeontongnori (전통놀이), offer unique opportunities for fun and cultural exploration.
+Whether played among family and friends or enjoyed at traditional attractions, these games reflect the depth of Korea's cultural heritage.
+Here is a list of some traditional activities to enjoy with your loved ones.
 </p>

 <div class="blog-p">